greg-raven/Uncommon-Sense/_drafts/staging.md

 There is danger from all men.
 The only maxim of a free government ought to be to trust no man living with power to endanger the public liberty.
 John Adams

 Let us revise our views and work from the premise that all laws should be for the welfare of society as a whole and not directed at the punishment of sins.
-John Biggs, Jr.
+John Biggs Jr.

 Stripped of all its covering, the naked question is, whether ours is a federal or consolidated government; a constitutional or absolute one; a government resting solidly on the basis of the sovereignty of the States, or on the unrestrained will of a majority; a form of government, as in all other unlimited ones, in which injustice, violence, and force must ultimately prevail.
 John C. Calhoun